 I had always been petite in weight and height (4 ft 9), and found it difficult to accept that I had gained 20kg in four years.
 For seven years I knew something was wrong and experts would only tell me to eat well and exercise.
 No matter what I tried I kept gaining weight.
 By the time I was diagnosed with type 2 diabetes, I weighed 73kg and was size 18.

-Shortly after diagnosis I attended Diabetes NSW’s Type 2 Group Education Program where I learned to how to eat healthier and exercise.
+Shortly after diagnosis I attended an education program run by Diabetes NSW & ACT where I learned to how to eat healthier and exercise.
 My medication helped me regain energy, which gave me the motivation and ability to become active again.

-When I started dancing I wore a hoodie and tights to my first class because I was so self conscious about how I looked – and I was sweltering in September!
+When I started dancing I wore a hoodie and tights to my first class because I was so self conscious about how I looked.
+I was sweltering in September!
 After the first class I was hooked – I’d found my passion!
 I started dancing 9 to 10 hours a week and combined with medication and healthy eating, I lost 15kg in eight months.

 Frank Lauria, type 1

-I was healthy, athletic and in my second year of high school – eating a pack of Weet-Bix a day, I lost 14kg in a week and knew something was wrong.
+I was healthy, athletic and in my second year of high school – eating a pack of Weet-Bix a day.
+But when I lost 14kg in a week and knew something was wrong.

-My wife and I have since started a personal training business together – Recipe for Health – which was inspired from my experiences with diabetes.
+My wife and I started a personal training business together – Recipe for Health – which was inspired from my experiences with diabetes.